Courses that may meet the upper-level writing requirement are identified as follows:

 This course offers students an introduction to legal drafting, with an emphasis on such essential skills as writing with clarity and precision, conforming with statutes and ordinances, using forms appropriately, achieving the goals of clients, identifying and eliminating ambiguity, editing and proofreading a written product, and simplifying complex thoughts and ideas.
 This course provides students with a thorough introduction to the principles of transactional drafting through the use of various techniques such as written exercises, peer critique, and in-class workshops.
 Documents are prepared in the class are typical of those prepared in the course of contemporary commercial and business transactions.
 Through the course of the semester, students draft a minimum of three major legal documents in addition to rewrites and shorter written exercises.
 Successful completion of this course will satisfy one of the two upper-level legal writing requirements.
 Enrollment is limited to 16 students per section.
 Mr. Freeman.

 Legal Drafting: Writing for Criminal Practitioners (3hrs.) — WC

 This course covers the practical and artful elements of form, style and persuasion of a written product in criminal practice.
 Based on a provided closed-universe of fact patterns, rules of evidence, and other pertinent law, students will be expected to write on both sides of evidentiary, fourth amendment, and sentencing issues.
 This includes drafting motions in limine, motions to suppress and memoranda in aid of sentencing.
 Criminal Procedure and Evidence are strongly encouraged prerequisites.
-Mr. Maloney.
+Mr. Maloney., Mr. Roslund.